rwx222/xks/README.md

 # xks - Git Profile Switcher with SSH Key Management

-`xks` is a simple CLI tool for switching between multiple Git profiles, seamlessly managing both `.gitconfig` and `SSH keys`.
+`xks` is a CLI tool for switching between multiple Git profiles, seamlessly managing both `.gitconfig` and `SSH keys`.
 It allows you to save, apply, and remove profiles while ensuring that only the necessary files are modified.